OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/geometry/RdlInstancerGeometry.md

           | instance level 2 = 2
           | instance level 3 = 3
           | instance level 4 = 4
-      <p class="scene-class-comments">Level of this instance.
-This level can be referenced in TransformSpaceMap to allow for transforming data to/from the local space of each instance this instancer produces.</p>
+      <p class="scene-class-comments">Sets the level/depth of this instance.
+This adds a Mat4f primitive attribute to the geometry which can be referenced during shading to use the local space of each instance.
+The name of the primitive attribute corresponds the the instance level  that is set (i.e. "instance_level_0", "instance_level_1", etc)</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.geometry.RdlInstancerGeometry.attributes.instance_level.images data=site.data.user-reference.scene-objects.geometry.RdlInstancerGeometry-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.geometry.RdlInstancerGeometry.attributes.instance_level.links heading=4-%}
     </p>